g4s8/g4s8.github.io/_posts/2019-11-06-object-oriented-testing.md

 ---

 Any self-respecting programmer must have a blog post about unit testing.
-There're many approaches to write unit tests, but I'll focus on writing tests for [EO](https://www.elegantobjects.org/) code, where objects are immutable, sealed and behavior-based.
-These restrictions makes unit-testing much easier than testing procedural code with DTOs, getters and mutable states.
+There are many approaches to write unit tests, but I'll focus on writing tests for [EO](https://www.elegantobjects.org/) code, where objects are immutable, sealed and behavior-based.
+These restrictions make unit-testing much easier than testing procedural code with DTOs, getters and mutable states.
 The only thing that an object oriented test should verify is the correct behavior of an object with the provided testing state  (fake state).